rahulpnath/rahulpnath.com-old/source/_drafts/organizing-tests-into-test-suites-for-visual-studio.markdown

 This works well for short-lived groupings, when we are actively working on a part of the code and need to execute tests for that area.
 Every time a new test is added, we need to add it explicitly to the playlist if required.

 We have seen multiple ways of grouping tests into test suites, and each of them comes handy in different situations.
-For project wide convention tests, I tend to use build tasks that integrate with TRE as it is more flexible and extendable way.
+For project wide convention tests, I tend to use build tasks that integrate with TRE as it is more flexible and extendable.
 Do you use any other ways to group your tests, drop in with a comment!